Pirates vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Santana and the Pittsburgh Pirates hit the field on Saturday at PNC Park against Corbin Burnes, who is starting for the Milwaukee Brewers.
-First pitch is at 4:05 PM ET for the second game of a three-game series.
+Carlos Santana and the Pittsburgh Pirates take on William Contreras and the Milwaukee Brewers on Sunday at 1:35 PM ET, in the final of a three-game series at PNC Park.

-The favored Brewers have -145 moneyline odds to win against the underdog Pirates, who are listed at +120.
-The total is 8 runs for the contest (with -120 odds to hit the over and +100 odds on the under).
+The Brewers are -110 moneyline underdogs for this matchup with the favorite Pirates (-110).
+The over/under is 9 runs for this game (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.